chongkuaile/Radix-Converter-GUI/README.md

 Use Basic_GUI.form with RadixConverterGUI.java file

-Rename Basic_GUI to the same name of the java file (RadixConverterGUI)
+Rename Basic_GUI to the same name of the .java file (RadixConverterGUI)